all-c-a-p-s/General-Cipher-Solver/README.md

 - For these cases, you can find functions to randomise, crossover, and mutate such arrays

 ## Classifier
-- I've trained a neural network to classify the cipher.
+- I've trained a neural network to identify which cipher has been used.
 In "perfect conditions" it has an accuracy of 88%, but when you use it this will likely be lower<sup>[3](#footnote3)</sup>.
 - Please see ```classifier.md``` for detailed instructions.

- <sub><a id="footnote1">3</a>For instance, your ciphertext may be too short, or the implementation of the cipher may be different from that which was used to generate data.</sub>
+ <sub><a id="footnote1">3</a>For instance, your ciphertext may be too short, or the implementation of the cipher may be different from that which the model was trained on.</sub>

 ## Examples
 Some examples (all well under 100 lines of code) can be found for: